Nexus-Mods/vortex-api/docs/_posts/2020-9-5-Project Management.md

 # Further Reading

-Once you have a working extension you may want to read on how to package it for release: https://nexus-mods.github.io/vortex-api/2020/09/01/Packaging-extensions.html
+Once you have a working extension you may want to read up on [Packaging Extensions](https://nexus-mods.github.io/vortex-api/2020/09/01/Packaging-extensions.html)

 [Discuss this article](https://github.com/Nexus-Mods/vortex-api/issues/7)